STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 it should come as no surprise that we synchronize this operation with another instance of dataflow (found in ``heat_part``).
 This dataflow is passed futures to the data in the current and surrounding partitions by calling ``get_data()`` on each respective partition.
-When these futures are ready dataflow passes then to the ``unwrapped`` function, which extracts the shared_array of doubles and passes them to the lambda.
+When these futures are ready dataflow passes them to the ``unwrapping`` function, which extracts the shared_array of doubles and passes them to the lambda.
 The lambda calls ``heat_part_data`` on the :term:`locality` which the middle partition is on.

-Although this example could run in distributed, it only runs on one :term:`locality` as it always uses ``hpx::find_here()`` as the target for the functions to run on.
+Although this example could run distributed, it only runs on one :term:`locality` as it always uses ``hpx::find_here()`` as the target for the functions to run on.